marshyon/marshyon-orig.github.io/hugo/content/articles/devops/deploying_kubernetes_clusters_with_different_cloud_providers.md

 terraform apply
 ```

-if successefull, the above will create a credentials file within the same directory which may be used to then authenticate against the K8s
+if successful, the above will create a credentials file within the same directory which may be used to then authenticate against the K8s
 cluster :

 ```